beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 # Caveats
 These are the entries which may require special attention when migrating:
 * missing models crash the game in order to avoid desyncs (for real this time).
-No pop-up, must look for error messages in the infolog.
+There's a pop-up, for external detection look for error messages in the infolog.
 * a bunch of changes in Lua events for damage and death, see below.
 * moved sky rendering right after the terrain rendering and before `DrawWorldPreUnit`.
 This will affect things drawn in the pre-unit layer by wupgets.